 First Stage of Cooking

-1 Put quince pieces in a large stockpot with a thick bottom and add water (if you are eyeballing it, put in enough water to cover the pieces of quince by about an inch.)
+1 Cover quince with water: Put quince pieces in a large stockpot with a thick bottom and add water (if you are eyeballing it, put in enough water to cover the pieces of quince by about an inch.)

-2 Bring to a boil, reduce heat to simmer, cover and cook for 45 minutes to an hour, until the quince pieces are soft.
+2 Cook quince until soft: Bring to a boil, reduce heat to simmer, cover and cook for 45 minutes to an hour, until the quince pieces are soft.

-3 With a potato masher, mash the quince to the consistency of slightly runny applesauce.
+3 Mash cooked quince: With a potato masher, mash the quince to the consistency of slightly runny applesauce.
 Add more water if necessary.
 If the mash is too thick, you won't get enough juice out of it.

 Measure the juice and add sugar

-5 Measure the amount of juice you have.
+5 Add sugar: Measure the amount of juice you have.
 Should be about 4 to 5 cups.
-Pour into a thick-bottomed pot on the stove and bring to a boil.
+Pour the strained quince juice into a thick-bottomed pot on the stove and bring to a boil.
 Measure out the sugar - a little less than a cup for every cup of juice.
 Add sugar to the juice.

 Second stage of cooking

-6 Bring to a boil, initially stirring constantly, until the sugar is dissolved, so that the sugar does not stick to the bottom of the pan.
+6 Bring to a boil: Bring to a boil, initially stirring constantly, until the sugar is dissolved, so that the sugar does not stick to the bottom of the pan.
 Insert a candy thermometer to monitor the jelly temperature.

-7 As the jelly cooks, skim off the foam that comes to the surface with a spoon.
+7 Skim foam: As the jelly cooks, skim off the foam that comes to the surface with a spoon.

-8 As the jelly is boiling, in a separate pan, melt some parafin wax for a seal and sterilize jars for canning.
+8 Sterilize jars: As the jelly is boiling, sterilize your jars for canning.
+(See section below on canning.)

-9 As the temperature rises above the boiling point of water (212°F), you will notice the consistency of the jelly/juice begins to change.
-When the temperature is approximately 8 degrees higher than boiling point at your altitude (anywhere from 220°F to 222°F at sea level) the jelly is ready to pour into jars.
+9 Look for the set point: As the temperature rises above the boiling point of water (212°F), you will notice the consistency of the jelly/juice begins to change.
+When the temperature is approximately 6 to 8 degrees higher than boiling point at your altitude (anywhere from 218°F to 220°F at sea level) the jelly is ready to pour into jars.
+(Quince has so much pectin, it can set earlier than other types of jellies.)

 Left: Jelly is too runny.
 Right: Jelly is wrinkling when pushed, which means it's ready.